 Ostara recipe #9 Pimms Cup

-This is a classic picnic beverage which happens to go particularly well with cucumber sandwiches and asparagus rolls.
+This is a classic picnic beverage that happens to go particularly well with cucumber sandwiches and asparagus rolls.
 It’s filled with fruit and is a nice option because Pimms only has something like 25% alcohol so these aren’t too strong.
-I’m going to give rations here, so that you can scale up or down to suit your needs.
+I’m going to give ratios here, so that you can scale up or down to suit your needs.

 - 1 part Pimms